dhruviyer/paper-reader/README.md

 # Paper Reader

-_Using LMs to read and summarize research papers._
+_Using LLMs to read and summarize research papers._

 This project is meant to summarize compsci research papers in pdf form.
 You can see the output of this below